tmck-code/python-api-client-exercise/README.md

 2. Print a lightly-formatted representation of the response data
    > For this step, see the raw output produced by the example code above, and then alter it to log something nicer for each object, and also log any summaries that you might care about after all items have been returned from your request.
 3. Handle possible errors
-    > The fake API will randomly throw an exception, but otherwise it returns some random fake data based on the "endpoint" that is requested.
+    > The fake API could randomly throw an exception, but otherwise it returns some random fake data based on the "endpoint" that is requested.
 Your solution should implement some sort of error handling that roughly deals with each kind of error in an appropriate fashion.
 You should test your implementation before considering this step as done (via running - no unit tests required).
 4. (_extension_) Write output to file.
     > After the error handling is fully implemented and tested, alter your solution so that the output from each endpoint is written to its own file on disk.
 You may choose any output format that you deem appropriate.